elpollouk/Itokawa/docs/guides/raspberrypi.md

 * Set a memorable host name such as `itokawa`.
 * Enter your Wi-Fi network details if you want to connect to the network wirelessly.
 * Enable SSH access if you want to be able to perform system admin tasks such as updating the OS remotely.
+* Adjust the memory split to only use 16mb for the GPU.

 When you have finished configuring the Raspberry Pi, exit the software and select `Yes` to reboot.
 After the Raspberry Pi has rebooted, log back in with the details you just configured.